Shiyu-Ran-99/dpt-ddpm/README.md

-# DPTDDPM: Modelling Tabular Data with Diffusion Models with Differential Privacy
+# DPTDDPM: Modelling Tabular Data with Differentially Private Diffusion Models

 This code is built upon the TabDDPM: the official code is from [tab-ddpm](https://github.com/yandex-research/tab-ddpm), and paper "TabDDPM: Modelling Tabular Data with Diffusion Models" ([paper](https://arxiv.org/abs/2209.15421))